ooni/ooni.org/content/support/faq.md

-* As long as there is no transparency, governments and Internet Service Providers (ISPs) can potentially seek *plausible deniability* (especially when is not clear if a service is intentionally blocked).
+* As long as there is no transparency, governments and Internet Service Providers (ISPs) can potentially seek *plausible deniability* (especially when it's not clear if a service is intentionally blocked).

 * We consider it **good democratic practice to keep those in power to